actions/importer-labs/jenkins/valet-forecast-lab.md

 ## Forecasting multiple providers

-If we examine the help for the `forecast` command by running `gh valet forecast --help` we can see a new option `--source-file-path`
+If we examine the help for the `forecast` command by running `gh valet forecast --help` we can see the option: `--source-file-path`

 ![forecast-help](https://user-images.githubusercontent.com/19557880/186263140-f02c6cab-7979-417c-bdfe-b9590e9c5597.png)